Petemab/ClickGame/readme.md

 Once I had decided on the space theme and added a background image, futuristic font and couple of sfx it lifted the fairly straightforward gameplay.

-##What I Learned
+## What I Learned

 * In retrospect I could have taken on a more challenging project even thought I was satisfied with the end result.
 It works and looks ok!
 It **vastly** improved my understanding of the entire process and my JavaScript and styling particularly took a massive leap.
 It helped me realise how much I'd learnt.

 * Certain problems, such as making it two player and getting the timers to work correctly seem to take forever, but once I'd worked them out they seemed very logical.
-I realised that sometimes staring at the screen for 6 hours stright is not always the way to solve a problem.
+I realised that sometimes staring at the screen for 6 hours straight is not always the way to solve a problem.

 * I would have liked to have made it responsive and also ensure the reset button reset without refreshing (especially once I added the fairly irritating background music  - despite the mute button).